DMJoh/Mediqux/README.md

 ## 🤝 Contributing

-We welcome contributions to make Mediqux better for the healthcare community!
+We welcome contributions to make Mediqux better for health record management in personal and clinical settings!

 ### 🛠️ **How to Contribute**
 1. **Fork** the repository